-ID: MIRAI-FR-2 Name: Learning with Noisy and Missing Data Confidential Relevance to MIRAI vision Work package No High WP2 Description The MIRAI Framework shall be able to carry out the learning process even in presence of noisy of missing data.
-This may include: performing data pre-processing tasks prior to the learning stage (e.g. removal of repeated/unnecessary samples; handling of missing data; conversion of data formats and/or use if AI/ML algorithms/strategies that can cope with noisy, missing or unbalanced datasets.
-Annotations focus or issing or noisy data, in the context of such different data types, may have different meanings.
-We cus on noisy, or data that is tainted by external factors.
-In the case of Macq's UC, objects unknown the ML detector may be thought of as "noise".
-UC Requirements - 3E-FR- - Eliar-F - Macq- Relevance to UCs Relevant to 3 UCs.
+ID: MIRAI-FR-2 -2 Name: Learn from Noisy and Missing Data sing Data Confidential Relevance to MIRAI vision Work package No High WP2 Description The MIRAI Framework SHALL be able to carry out the learning process even in presence of noisy or missing data.
+This may include: performing data pre-processing tasks prior to the learning stage (e.g., removal of repeated/unnecessary samples; handling of missing data; conversion of data formats); and/or use if AI/ML algorithms/strategies that can cope with noisy, missing or unbalanced datasets.
+Rationale Requirement from UCs.
+Annotations focus or Aissing or noisy data, in the context of such different data types, may have different meanings.
+We ocus on noisy, or data that is tainted by external factors.
+In the case of Macq's UC, objects unknown o the ML detector may be thought of as "noise".
+Relevance to UCs - 3E-FR-3 - Eliar-FR-6 - Macq-BR-1 (implicit)

-ID: MIRAI-FR-3 Name: Monitoring and Control of Edge Nodes by Operator Confidential Relevance to MIRAI vision Work package No Medium WP4 Description The MIRAI Framework shall provide monitoring and control of the edge devices to the system operation the cloud). nd control of the edge devices to the system operator Annotation Many UCs do not identify explicitly the need to monitor and control the edge device, but it understood that this is necessary to support the operation of the System. • UC Requirements - 3E-BR-6 (implicit) - Eliar-FR-8 (implicit) - NOS-FR-5, NOS-FR-6 (implicit) - Shayp-TR-1 Relevance to UCs Relevant to most UCs.
+ID: MIRAI-FR-3 Name: Monitor and Control of Edge Nodes by Operator lge Nodes by Operator Confidential Relevance to MIRAI vision Work package No Medium WP3/WP4 • The MIRAI Framework SHALL provide monitoring and control of the edge devices to the system operator (in the cloud).
+Rationale Required to enable control of the MFBBs.
+Many UCs do not identify explicitly the need to monitor and control the edge device, but it is understood that this is necessary to support the operation of the System.
+Relevance to UCs - 3E-BR- 6 (implicit)

+- Eliar-FR-8 (implicit) - NOS-FR-5, NOS-FR-6 (implicit) - Shayp-TR-1